thelang-io/docs.thelang.io/docs/guides/optionals.md

 ## Optional Type
 To declare an optional type you need first enter type you want to make optional and after place a question mark `?`.

-For example:
+You can define optional type like this:

 ```the
 main {